wp-plugins/media-library-assistant/readme.txt

 1. Visit the settings page to customize category and tag support
 1. Visit the "Assistant" submenu in the Media admin section
 1. Click the Screen Options link to customize the display
-1. Use the enhanced Edit page to assign categories and tags
+1. Use the enhanced Edit, Quick Edit and Bulk Edit pages to assign categories and tags
 1. Use the [mla_gallery] shortcode to add galleries of images, documents and more to your posts and pages

 == Frequently Asked Questions ==